-The Corporate Governance and Nominating Committee's duties include, among other things, identifying individuals qualified to serve on the Board of Directors, recommending to the Board of Directors persons to be nominated for election as directors at the annual meeting of the stockholders or to be appointed by the Board of Directors to fill an existing or newly created vacancy on the Board of Directors, identifying and recommending members of the Board of Directors to serve on each Board committee and to serve as chairman thereof, reviewing, on an annual basis, the charters of the committees of the Board of Directors and the Company's Corporate Governance Guidelines and recommending any changes to the Board of Directors, overseeing the evaluation by the Board of Directors of itself and its committees, and identifying and recommending to the Board of Directors individuals to serve as officers of the Company.
+The Corporate Governance and Nominating Committee's duties include, among other things, identifying individuals qualified to serve on the Board, recommending to the Board persons to be nominated for election as directors at the annual meeting of the stockholders or to be appointed by the Board to fill an existing or newly created vacancy on the Board, identifying and recommending members of the Board to serve on each Board committee and to serve as chairman thereof, reviewing, on an annual basis, the charters of the committees of the Board and the Company's Corporate Governance Guidelines and recommending any changes to the Board, overseeing the evaluation by the Board of itself and its committees, and identifying and recommending to the Board individuals to serve as officers of the Company.

 Our Corporate Governance and Nominating Committee is composed of Ms. Hahn and Messrs.
 Alperin and Schiliro, with Mr. Alperin acting as chairperson.
 The Board has determined that each member of the Corporate Governance and Nominating Committee is "independent" as defined in the listing standards of NASDAQ.
-During fiscal year 2011, the Corporate Governance and Nominating Committee held six meetings.
+During fiscal year 2012, the Corporate Governance and Nominating Committee held five meetings.

 The Corporate Governance and Nominating Committee's charter provides that the Committee shall consider written proposals for director nominees from stockholders in accordance with our Corporate Governance Guidelines and our By-Laws.
 The Committee will consider candidates recommended by stockholders, and a stockholder wishing to submit a recommendation should send a letter to our Corporate Secretary at The Hain Celestial Group, Inc., 58 South Service Road, Melville, NY 11747.
-The mailing envelope must contain a clear notation indicating that the enclosed letter is a "Director Nominee Recommendation" and, in order to be considered for the 2012 Annual Meeting of Stockholders, must be received by us no later than June 9, 2012.
+The mailing envelope must contain a clear notation indicating that the enclosed letter is a "Director Nominee Recommendation" and, in order to be considered for the 2012 Annual Meeting of Stockholders, must be received by us no later than June 7, 2013.
 The letter must identify the author as a stockholder, demonstrate evidence of ownership, provide a complete listing of the candidate's qualifications to serve on the Board, the candidate's current principal occupation, most recent five-year employment history, current directorships and a statement that the proposed nominee has consented to the nomination, as well as contact information for both the candidate and the author of the letter.
 For more information regarding stockholder communications with our Board of Directors, see "Stockholder Proposals and Other Communications."